nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 ##### 1.03.A01) Urba n Housing

-- • Encouraging the private sector to develop affordable housing projects in urban

-- areas and providing appropriate land for these initiatives.

-- • Promoting investments from Sri Lankans living abroad in affordable housing

-- projects in urban areas.

-- • Implementing programs to provide official residences for government employees

-- close to their workplaces.

-- • Facilitating the provision of affordable housing for residents of low-income

-- settlements in Colombo through government intervention.

-- • Developing comprehensive housing projects in urban and semi-urban areas,

-- including essential facilities such as healthcare, education, sports, transportation,

-- and parks.

 ##### 1.03.A02) Rural Housing

-- • Revising the relevant laws to address issues related to land ownership for housing

-- development.

-- • Enhancing access roads to residential areas.

-- • Establishing housing loan schemes to support home constructions.

 ##### 1.03.A03) Estate Housing

-- • Providing financial and infrastructural support to enhance housing, water and

-- sanitation facilities for Malayagam communities.

-- • Allocating lands for Malayagam communities to construct permanent homes.

-- • Developing affordable housing schemes in areas surrounding estates.

 ### 1.04) An energetic citizen - Triumphant people